5 Mosquito-Borne Diseases in Australia: Symptoms, Risks & Prevention

 Transmission:

 The disease is transmitted by Culex annulirostris, a common mosquito species in Australia, particularly in rural regions with ample standing water, such as wetlands and floodplains.
-These mosquitoes become infected after feeding on waterbirds, which are the main carriers of the virus.
-It’s important to note that the virus is not passed to humans through direct contact with birds or other animals.
-Instead, it is only spread through mosquito bites.
-Most cases of Murray Valley encephalitis occur during or shortly after the wet season, when mosquito populations are at their peak.
+These mosquitoes become infected after feeding on waterbirds, which are the primary carriers of the virus.
+It’s important to note that the virus is not passed to humans through direct contact with birds or other animals; it is only spread through mosquito bites.

 Symptoms: